conorwhanson/coding_reference/ETL/ETL.md

 lambda arguments : expression

 - Regular expressions (regex): search/filter a string for all occurrences of a reg ex and returns matches.
 These can be used to match patterns.
 This goes beyond Python to all coding languages, text editors, etc. Typically represented by .*
-    - Wildcards: the dot wildcard (e.g. .ought will return 'bought,' 'ought') allows us to match any chracter.
+    - Wildcards: the dot wildcard (e.g. .ought will return 'bought,' 'ought') allows us to match any character.
 ONLY APPLYS TO LETTER PRECEDING****
     - Sets: allows us to match character contained within square brackets (e.g. [bfs]ought)
     - Escaping: allows us to target characters used in regex (e.g. 'bought\.' so it doesn't use the dot)
     - In Pandas, str.contains() works only in Pandas dataframes but references regex's; importing regex as the specific module works on other things.